mlafleur/mlafleur.github.io/_posts/2003-11-18-life-complicated.md

 ---
-Title: 'Life&#8230; Complicated'
+title: 'Life&#8230; Complicated'
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 So there you are reading some documentation, every so lightly tapping you pen against your forehead.
 You are in the zone when suddenly you realize: